noxtgm/gateway-bot/README.md

 * Games panel with buttons to recieve roles
 * Notifications panel with select menu to recieve roles
 * Bot status displaying amount of members on the guild

+### Incoming Features

+* Ticket system
+* Music system (won't work perfectly but it can be used as a good starting point)